dodona-edu/universal-judge/tested/generation/README.md

 For each TESTed datatype supported by your programming language you should define the type name at the root level, this name must be a string for single datatypes.

-For collection datatypes this can be a name or a boolean, which than specifies how the bracket must be place for the collection type.
+For collection datatypes this can be a name or a boolean, which then specifies how the bracket must be place for the collection type.

 - `false` means the brackets should be after the inner datatype